European Council of Brussels: joint press conference by José Manuel Barroso and Herman van Rompuy

 Type: Complete press conference

-On 14 December 2012, José Manuel Barroso, President of the EC, and Herman van Rompuy, President of the European Council, gave a press conference following the first evening of the European Council, held on 13-14 December 2012 in Brussels.
+José Manuel Barroso, President of the EC, and Herman van Rompuy, President of the Council, held a joint press conference following the final session of the European Council on 15 March 2013.

 Only the original language version is authentic and it prevails in the event of its differing from the translated versions.